Skip to main content

 protected void setup() {

-// Health — for all entities, with 3 format variants
+// Health - resolver with format variants, recomputed every tick

 ));